Sony BRAVIA 3 TV Review

 Optical: DTS 5.1

 The TV has eARC support, which allows it to pass uncompressed high-quality audio from a connected source to your home theater system or soundbar.
-Unfortunately, it doesn't support any DTS formats commonly used on Blu-rays.
+It supports all major audio formats, so you don't have to worry about compatibility with external sources.

 HDR Format Support